 The Islamabad Expressway extends from Zero Point to Rawat and covers all far-fetched areas of twin cities with multiple exits and interchanges throughout.
 The route stretches from north to south and eventually connects with the National Highway (N-5).

-Length of the expressway totals to an estimated 28 kilometres, with multiple lanes.
+The length of the expressway totals an estimated 28 kilometres, with multiple lanes.
 It also joins Srinagar Highway and leads to Motorway and Airport Exit from Islamabad.

-The highway, now 35 kilometres long, is an extension of Khayaban-e-Iqbal, which stretches from the area of Nur Pur Shahan and reaches E-11.
+The highway, now 35 kilometres long, is an extension of Khayaban-e-Iqbal, which stretches from the area of Nur Pur Shahan and reaches Sector E-11, Islamabad.

 Margalla Avenue is also an alternative to using Srinagar Highway.
 However, Margalla Avenue connects with multiple main sectors throughout with signal stops that can add to your travel time.